 What Are the Benefits of Bulk Modulus?

-The primary benefit of understanding the relative bulk moduli of materials is that it helps in product design, materials selection, and in design for load tolerance and factor of safety issues.
+The primary benefit of understanding the relative bulk moduli of materials is that it helps in product design, materials selection, and design for load tolerance and factor of safety issues.

 What Are the Limitations of Bulk Modulus?

 The limitation of the bulk modulus is that it is not a tangible or real-world meaningful measure, so it is most useful for comparisons of materials.
 Variations in real behavior are significant, compared with rigorous laboratory testing of the bulk modulus.
-This is because real-world parts are rarely as perfectly shape constrained as in bulk modulus testing.
+This is because real-world parts are rarely as perfectly shape-constrained as in bulk modulus testing.
 Bulging and shear can often distort the apparent bulk elastic behavior, as parts change shape under load.

 What Is the Bulk Modulus of Water?